lesliecodes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11 - I add execute permissions to all subdirectories in current directory
 Script 12 - I create my_dir directory w 751 permissions
 Script 13 - I change the group ownership of file hello from root to school
+Script 14 - I change the owner and group owner for all files and directories in current directory